-Figure 3: Experiments 1 and 2 - Graphical summaries
+Figure 3 Experiments 1 and 2 - graphical summaries.

-Graphical summaries of the data collected in Experiments 1 and 2 are provided in Figure 3.14 There are 4 plots in that figure.
-On the first row, we plotted the results for the relative adjective pairs: the plot in the first column from the left corresponds to the positive polarity (posPol) adjectives, while the plot in the second column corresponds to the negative polarity (negPol) adjectives.
-The corresponding plots for the absolute adjective pairs are on the second row; once again, posPol adjectives are in the first column and negPol adjectives in the second.
+The corresponding plots for the absolute adjective pairs are in the second row; once again, posPol adjectives are in the first column and negPol adjectives in the second.
 For completeness, the data summaries plotted in Figure 3 are provided in Appendix B.3.

-Each plot consists of 5 equal-width, equal-height bars, i.e., bars whose areas are the same.
+Each plot consists of five equal-width, equal-height bars, i.e. bars whose areas are the same.
 Each bar corresponds to one of the five constructions under study, listed in alphabetical order on the x-axis: objComp, objEq, pos, subjComp, subjEq.
-Within each bar, we plot the proportion of 2, 1, 0, -1 and -2 answers in increasingly darker shades of gray.
+Within each bar, we plot the proportion of 2, 1, 0, -1, and -2 answers in increasingly darker shades of gray.
 Thus, 2 is nearly white and -2 is nearly black; these values are specified on the y-axis on the left side of the plot.
 Within each bar, the area occupied by a particular shade of gray corresponds to the proportion of times the corresponding number has been selected by participants.